meituan-longcat/UNO-Bench/README.md

 - 🌟 **Propose UNO-Bench, the first unified omni model benchmark**, efficiently assessing uni-modal and omni-modal understanding.
 It verifies the compositional law between these capabilities, acting as a bottleneck for weaker models and enhancing stronger ones.

 - 🌟 **Establish a high-quality dataset pipeline** with human-centric processes and automated compression.
-UNO-Bench contains 1250 omni-modal samples with 98% cross-modality solvability and 2480 uni-modal samples across 44 task types and 6 question types.
+UNO-Bench contains 1250 omni-modal samples with 98% cross-modality solvability and 2480 uni-modal samples across 44 task types and 5 modality combinations.
 The dataset excels in real-world scenarios, especially in China, and offers a 90% speed increase while maintaining 98% consistency across 18 benchmarks.

 - 🌟 **Introduce Multi-Step Open-Ended Questions (MO)** for complex reasoning evaluation, providing realistic results.
 A General Scoring Model supports 6 question types with 95% accuracy on OOD models and benchmarks.